pietrop/pietrop.github.io/categories/tech/2021-01-05-wsj-transcription-service.md

 - Client side ffmpeg using WebAssembly [ffmpegwasm](https://ffmpegwasm.github.io/)
 - Serverless STT using [google cloud tasks](https://cloud.google.com/tasks)
-- Refactored to use in house design system (instead of bootstrap of material UI)
+- Refactored to use in house design system (instead of bootstrap or material UI)
 - Uses open source [slate transcript editor](https://github.com/pietrop/slate-transcript-editor) react component as a way to allow correcting the text and preserving time-codes.
 - etc...